VictorBoschPueyo/Ball-bot/README.md

 ## Hardware Scheme
 ![This is the hardware scheme of our robot](https://github.com/VictorBoschPueyo/Robotics-project/blob/main/docs/diagrams/hardware_scheme.PNG)

+Here we have the hardware scheme of Ball Bot.
 The connections will go as follow:
 - Both power supplies will be connected to a Power Bank
 - Camera connected to Raspberry Pi camera module